brantr/lux-website/docs/source/policies.rst

 Overview
 --------

 Thanks for becoming a user of the lux system at UCSC.
 Below, we highlight the user policies for the system.
 Anyone using the lux cluster assents to these policies as a condition of access to the lux cluster.
-For questions, please email <a href="Brant%20Robertson">mailto:brant@ucsc.edu</a>
+For questions, please email Brant_.

 Acknowledgements
 ----------------

 Scheduler and Queues
 --------------------